 Thank you for your cooperation as work continues to improve Minnewaska's historic carriage road conditions. ~Park Management

 Located in Ulster County, NY Minnewaska State Park Preserve is situated on the dramatic Shawangunk Mountain ridge, which rises more than 2,000 feet above sea level and is surrounded by rugged, rocky terrain.
-The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, world-class rock climbing and 35 miles of carriageways and 25 miles of footpaths on which to bike, walk, hike and simply enjoy.
+The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, world-class rock climbing and 35 miles of carriage roads and 35 miles of footpaths on which to bike, walk, hike and simply enjoy.
 And, all this within an hour and a half drive from New York City.

 Visitors can also enjoy hiking, biking, swimming, picnicking, scuba-diving, rock-climbing, bouldering, boating and marveling at the scenery.
 Horseback riding and cross-country ski trails are available as well.
 Technical Rock Climbing permitted.

 Carriage Road restoration work continues throughout the park preserve.
 Thank you for your cooperation and support of restoring the historic carriage road network at Minnewaska State Park Preserve.
-If you would like to make a donation for the carriage road restoration work please contact the Palisades Parks Conservancy
+If you would like to make a donation for the carriage road restoration work, please contact the Palisades Parks Conservancy.

 Dogs only, must be on a leash not more than 6 feet.
 Not allowed in buildings, camping, picnic or bathing areas or on walkways.
 PLEASE NOTE: Pets are NOT permitted on the cross-country ski trails when they are groomed and open for cross-country skiing only.